erxes/erxes/docs/docs/plugin-tutorials/core-plugins/sales.md

 For the Managers, erxes provides the numbers view options to precisely look into the projects.

-- **Board
+- **Board**
 ---

-- **Calendar
+- **Calendar**
 ---

-- **Conversion
+- **Conversion**
 ---

-- **List
+- **List**
 ---

-- **Gantt
+- **Gantt**
 ---

-- **Time
+- **Time**
 ---

 **Filter and view archives among cards.**

 1. You can filter your card by clicking on the Show menu.
-Explanation of available names Filter by created members
+Explanation of available names
+- Filter by created members
-Filter by priority
+- Filter by priority
-Filter by labels
+- Filter by labels
-Filter by team members
+- Filter by team members
-Choose companies
+- Choose companies
-Choose customers
+- Choose customers
-Date range
+- Date range
-Assigned to me
+- Assigned to me
-Due tomorrow: Tasks to be completed tomorrow
+- Due tomorrow: Tasks to be completed tomorrow
-Due next week: Tasks due next week
+- Due next week: Tasks due next week

 2. When viewing archived cards, select Archived items.

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/22.sales.gif" width="100%" alt="Select Archived items"></img>

-Now that you’re already know how to use Sales Pipeline, please go the following blog posts to learn about different use cases of Sales Pipeline plugin and master it.
+Now that you’re already know how to use Sales Pipeline, please go the following the blog posts to learn about different use cases of Sales Pipeline plugin and master it.

 ✌️ Enjoy your journey with Sales Pipeline plugin!